piisa/pii-transform/doc/jsonl.md

 ## PII output

-The option `--out-piic <filename>` will save the collection of all detected PII instances to a JSON file.
+The option `--out-piic <filename>` will save the collection of all detected PII instances to either a JSON or JSONL file (depending on the filename extension).

 [ISO 639-1]: https://en.wikipedia.org/wiki/ISO_639-1